aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.QuerySyntax.md

 	Namespace.LeftSet.AsEnumerable().Join(...)

-Important dictionary lookup rule for LINQ query projections:
+Important dictionary lookup rule for LINQPad-driver query projections:
+This rule applies only to LINQPad-driver code.
+It does not apply to native Aerospike C# client API mode.
 When generating LINQPad-driver code that enriches nested CDT/AValue results from a dictionary lookup, prefer the non-throwing default-value lookup helper instead of a ContainsKey(...) ? dictionary[key] : null expression.
 Generate patterns such as:

 	let enrichment = trackInfoById.TryGetValue(trackId, null)